 Here, “community policing” are not just buzzwords — instead, it is the foundational model we follow every day.
 Our men and women in uniform know our communities and are invested in our neighborhoods — many live here, some grew up here — and all are dedicated to our mission to serve and protect those who call DC home and those who are passing through.
-As our motto says, we are here to help.

 At MPD, we understand that DC is more than just the nation’s capital.
 The District is a world-class city with a dynamic mix of residents from native Washingtonians, students, commuters, tourists and business travelers.
 It is a complex public safety environment where dedication and excellence are demanded of our officers, and they meet that high bar every day.

 Washington, DC is a unique city and one of the most visited — and visible — cities in the world.
 To be a police officer here is to witness history.
 Every day, since 1861, we have answered calls for help, which can range from safety checks to saving lives.

 The MPD has the unique distinction of serving a local role on a national stage, giving us many regional and federal partners, including: the US Capitol Police, US Park Police, the FBI and more.
 At the center of this world stage are more than 700,000 people who make their homes in the District’s eight neighborhood wards.
 It is in these communities where our officers serve and protect every day.